 - Disable the wp-admin notices when viewing on the frontend: Yes.
 This is to remove all the admin notices added by plugins and themes from the frontend.
 Keep in mind that useful notifications will be removed as well.

 - Hide pages containing our shortcode: Yes.
-When you create a frontend dashboard that includes the wp-admin “Pages” section, you can hide the pages that contain the WP Frontend Admin shortcode so that users, when managing their own site pages, do not have access to the “system pages”.
+When you create a frontend dashboard that includes the wp-admin “Pages” section, you can hide the pages that contain the WP Frontend Admin shortcode.
+This way, users do not have access to the “system pages” when managing their own site pages.

 - WordPress Multisite: Use this site as the dashboard for the entire network: Select the site we created above as the global dashboard site.